Skip to Content

 Our firm is led by founding attorney Douglas H. Hoang, a seasoned trial lawyer with decades of employment law experience.
 He previously defended employers, which gives us valuable insight into how companies and their lawyers approach these cases.
 Today, we use that knowledge to stand with employees and to advocate for workers across the San Fernando Valley, including those who live or work in Encino.

-For experienced guidance, turn to a skilled federal employment attorney.
-Contact us or call (800) 590-7674 to secure a consultation.
+Get clear answers on your federal employment rights—contact us or call (800) 590-7674 to secure a consultation.

 Why Encino Workers Turn To Our Federal Employment Lawyer